vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

 ### Task 4: Join data sources in Data Flow

-1. From your Data Flow canvas, click the **+** symbol to the right of your CustomerInfo dataset.
+1. From your Data Flow canvas, select the **+** symbol to the right of your CustomerInfo dataset.

     ![Data flow canvas with plus symbol highligthed to the right of the CustomerInfo dataset.](images/2019-08-25-16-16-13.png "Adding a new flow")